pascomnet/documentation/site/content/modules/fax/_index.en.md

 Setup your mail server so that all e-mails are forwarded to your pascom server via the domain *.fax* per SMTP.

-On your mail server, setup an inbox which can be retrieved p via either POP3 or IMAP by the pascom phone system.
+On your mail server, setup an inbox which can be retrieved via either POP3 or IMAP by the pascom phone system.

 *Example:*
 *fax@mydomain.com*